arcalab/CyPhyComp2324/README.md

 # Contact

-The day and time for _appointments_ is Wednesday afternoon (Renato Neves) or Thursday morning (José Proença).
-Please email us the day before if you wish to meet.
-If you prefer you can also just send an email with your questions to [Renato Neves](mailto:nevrenato@di.uminho.pt) or to [José Proença](mailto:pro@isep.ipp.pt), or we can try to book an online meeting.
+The day and time for _appointments_ is Wednesday afternoon.
+Please email me the day before if you wish to meet.
+If you prefer you can also just send an email with your questions to [Renato Neves](mailto:nevrenato@di.uminho.pt), or we can try to book an online meeting.